ACM OPEN (ACM’s Transformative Model for Open Access Publication)

-For ACM to thrive in this future, it will be necessary for ACM’s top publishing institutions to commit to a fundamentally new type of model, a model that is likely to cost many of these institutions significantly more money on an annual basis than they are used to paying ACM for just "access" to the ACM DL.
-This transition may be difficult for some of the largest research institutions that have been enjoying relatively inexpensive "access" to the ACM Digital Library for many years, however, when moving to a model where the cost of publishing an article Open Access is paid upfront by the affiliated institutions, the amount of articles published by that institution is what determines the overall cost for that institution.
+For ACM to remain sustainable in this future, it will be necessary for ACM’s top publishing institutions to commit to a fundamentally new type of model, a model that is likely to cost many of these institutions more money on an annual basis than they are used to paying ACM for just "read access" to the ACM DL.
+This transition may be challenging for some institutions that have enjoyed relatively inexpensive subscriptions to the ACM Digital Library for many years, however, when moving to a model where the cost of publishing an article Open Access is paid upfront by the affiliated institutions, the amount of articles published by that institution is what determines the overall cost for that institution.
 In the typical "Read + Publish" model, an institution agrees to pay an Article Processing Charge (APC) each time one of their affiliated authors serves as the corresponding author for a published work.
 These costs will go up and down each year based on publication output and it will be relatively difficult for institutions to budget for these costs and manage workflows and funds associated with APCs.

 The ACM OPEN model was developed with this challenge in mind.
-Unlike other Societies and Publishers that calculate their Institutional Open Access models on the exact number of articles published each year, which is typically multiplied by an agreed APC price (~$2,500 - $3,000 per article for many of the large for-profit commercial publishers) to arrive at the total annual deal value to be paid to the Publisher, ACM and the group of institutions mentioned above developed a tier-based system that uses average article publication ranges to determine which tier an institution is placed in, and once placed into that tier the institution will pay a set tier price that does not change during the term of the Agreement.
+Unlike other Societies and Publishers that calculate their Institutional Open Access models on the exact number of articles published each year, which is typically multiplied by an agreed APC price (~$2,500 - $3,000 per article for many of the large for-profit commercial publishers) to arrive at the total annual deal value to be paid to the Publisher, ACM and the group of institutions mentioned above developed a tier-based system that uses average article publication ranges to determine which tier an institution is placed in, and once placed in; once placed into that tier the institution will pay a set tier price that does not change during the term of the Agreement.
 This makes pricing far more predictable than other models being experimented with in the market, and predictability is one of the most important things for both institutions and societies like ACM.